jsmarier-courses/midterm-project-ranaamohammed/mpad2003_midterm_ranamohammed.md

 ## 6. References

-Hemanth, L. K. (2020).
-Changing Trends of Social Interaction during the Pandemic and Its Effects on Mental Health – A Student’s Perspective.
+Hemanth, L. K. (2020). *Changing Trends of Social Interaction during the Pandemic and Its Effects on Mental Health – A Student’s Perspective*.
 Asian Journal of Education and Social Studies, 9(3), 7–14. https://doi.org/10.9734/ajess/2020/v9i330247

-Bounegru, L., & Gray, J. (Eds.).
-(2021). *The Data Journalism Handbook 2: Towards A Critical Data Practice*.
-Amsterdam University Press. [https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma991022890087305153](https://ocul-crl.primo.exlibrisgroup.com/permalink/01OCUL_CRL/hgdufh/alma991022890087305153)